17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 Note: Smart contracts are the agreements coded on the blockchain and they execute themselves on the fulfillment of certain pre-set conditions.

 What this means is that if you have an idea for a project/application that uses blockchain technology, you do not need to develop your own blockchain.
-You can start building it on Ethereum’s blockchain instead.
+The reason why Ethereum differs from the other top 10 cryptocurrencies is that you can start building it on Ethereum’s blockchain instead.

 Pros of Ethereum

 - It is the most popular platform for building smart contracts, something which is considered the next big thing in the cryptocurrency universe.

 - Ethereum provides a great platform for launching the Initial Coin Offerings (ICOs) for other blockchain projects.
 The majority of the $5.6 billion worth of ICOs in 2017 was launched on Ethereum.

 - Ethereum has a transaction speed of a few seconds against the 10 minutes or more of Bitcoin.